yash-ops22/AWS-Project4/README.md

 # Step 8:

-Other Security Group will we private to launch our private instance which only have connectivity to our public instance...
+Other Security Group will we private to launch our private instance which only have connectivity to our public wordpress instance...

     resource "aws_security_group" "sgroupprivate" {
      name        = "sgroupprivate"